-In Maryland, there are five other Master's programs in International Health approved or endorsed by MHEC under CIP code 51.2210.
+In Maryland, there are five other Master's programs in International Health approved or endorsed by MHEC under CIP code 51.2210, all offered by the Johns Hopkins University.

 Under the 51.2210 CIP code, there are five active Master's programs.
 The Bloomberg School offers the Master of Science in Public Health in International Health, and there are four concentration options within the program; Global Disease Epidemiology and Control, Health Systems, Human Nutrition and Social and Behavioral Interventions.
 None of these programs are expected to significantly impact or compete with this new degree program, given that the focus of each concentration is different than that of the proposed program.